FahadBinHussain/DiscoRSS/README.md

 ## Notes

-* The script loads the latest entries from the latest_entries.json file and checks if each entry in the RSS feed has already been sent to the Discord channel.
-If not, it sends the latest entry and updates the latest_entries.json file with the new entry.
+* The script loads the latest entries from the last_checked.json file and checks if each entry in the RSS feed has already been sent to the Discord channel.
+If not, it sends the latest entry and updates the last_checked.json file with the new entry.

-* The script uses the apscheduler library to schedule the send_latest_entries function to run every 5 minutes.
+* he script uses the asyncio library to run the send_latest_entries function in an infinite loop, with a delay of 5 minutes between each execution.

+* The script uses the feedparser library to parse the RSS feeds and extract the latest entries.

+* The script uses the discord.py library to interact with the Discord API and send messages to the specified channels.

+* The script uses the python-dotenv library to load environment variables from the .env file.

+* Note that you should always keep your packages up-to-date by regularly checking for new versions and updating your requirements.txt file accordingly.